Psychiatric-Mental Health Nurse Practitioner Courses

 Online PMHNP program applicants must have received a minimum undergraduate GPA of 3.0 on a 4.0 scale for the Bachelor of Science in Nursing (BSN) degree.
 Potential students who meet admission criteria with a CGPA for the BSN degree between 2.5 to 2.99 will be provisionally accepted into the MSN-PMHNP program and given a formal NP assessment—at no cost—to determine your starting course within the MSN-PMHNP track.
 The assessment determines your science proficiency so we can provide the best resources and support to foster your success in the MSN-PMHNP courses, following your acceptance.

-A Bachelor’s degree in nursing or higher and a current, unrestricted RN license are required in order to enroll in our Psychiatric-Mental Health Nurse Practitioner program.
-The RN license must be issued in the United States or from a jurisdiction of the National Council of State Boards of Nursing NCSBN.
+A bachelor's degree in nursing or higher and a current, unrestricted RN license are required in order to enroll in our Psychiatric-Mental Health Nurse Practitioner program.
+The RN license must be issued in the United States or from a jurisdiction of the NCSBN and must be valid for the state in which you plan to complete your practicum.

 PMHNP students are required to provide a background and fingerprint check.